gfyrag/rdocker/README.md

 rdocker <remote> <command>
 ```

 RDocker use local docker client.
 Local available commands may not be the same as remote command if remote version is lower than local version.
-Behavior may be also different accordian to differents version.
+Behavior may be also different according to differents version.

 # Installation